-- Every student assigned a mailbox across from Office of Student Affairs - Faculty/admin use mailboxes to distribute class outlines and notices - STUDENTS MUST CHECK THEIR MAILBOXES DAILY - Free interoffice and Rutgers intercampus mail available through Office of Student Affairs - FedEx pick- up box is located outside the entrance to the school
+Every student is assigned a mailbox across from the administration offices.
+Free interoffice and Rutgers intercampus mail is available through the Office of Student Affairs.
+A FedEx pick- up box is located just outside the entrance to the school.

 Phones